pkivolowitz/asm_book/section_1/regs/ldr2.md

 ```

 the assembler puts the address of the label into a special region of
-memory fancily called a "literal pool."
+memory called a "literal pool."
 What matters is this region of
 memory is placed immediately after (therefore nearby) your code.

 Then, the assembler computes the difference between the address of the